uhop/dcl-site/source/1.x/docs/general/supercalls/index.md

 objects into a collection of small incremental "classes".
 If used correctly, such "classes" can provide a completely orthogonal set of building blocks, which will help us to keep an overall complexity down.

-While JavaScript provides means to delegate methods of one object to another, there is no native provisions for supercalls.
+While ES5 provides means to delegate methods of one object to another, there is no native provisions for supercalls.
 It means that it should be provided by a helper.

+(ES6 introduces super calls, but with some restrictions.
+For example, methods, which use `super`, when copied to a different object are not rebound to a new super method.
+Below we discuss ES5 exclusively.
+There is a different version of `dcl`, which supports ES6 and TypeScript.)

 ## Available solutions